 Editor’s note: This is the second post in an occasional series entitled “Rhizomes,” which highlights the experiences of environmental historians working beyond the professoriate.
-This interview features Karen Routledge, a historian with Parks Canada.
+In this interview, series editor Tina Adcock speaks with Karen Routledge, a historian with Parks Canada.

 Tell us about your path from university to your current position.
 What key choices, encounters, or moments brought you to where you are today?

 I have been a historian with Parks Canada since January 2010.
 I first heard of this career path in 1997, when I was an undergraduate student at Simon Fraser University.
 Charlene Porsild, the instructor for my northern history seminar, invited Parks Canada historian David Neufeld to speak to us.
 I was amazed that this kind of opportunity existed.
 I think I went up to him afterwards and said, “I want your job.”

 Then twelve years passed.
 After a break from university, I did an MA in Canadian history and moved to the United States to do a PhD in American history.
 I didn’t entirely forget about David Neufeld—I kept seeing him at conferences, and he is unforgettable!—but I stopped thinking of public history as my dream career.
 For years I secretly felt that I would be a failure if I did not get a tenure-track job.

 In 2009, I was at the World Congress of Environmental History in Copenhagen.* I ran into Meg Stanley, another Parks Canada historian, who told me that they had posted a job in Calgary.
 By then I had watched many friends struggle to get secure academic jobs.
 I realized I was excited at the thought of working with the Parks Canada historians I had met.
 I didn’t think I would get the job, but I met the minimum qualifications.
 I submitted my application using the free Wi-Fi at a highway rest stop in Mississippi, a few minutes before the midnight deadline.